MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit1-deploy-cluster/README.md

 ![](images/summary.png)
 11. On the *Buy* page, scroll down to bottom and click the **Create** button to accept the terms and deploy the stack.
 ![](images/create.png)

-[^1]: This feature only provides high availability for the resources created as part of the normal initialization of MarkLogic.
-You would be responsible for configuring any new databases and forests.
-Please refer to the [Scalability, Availability, and Failover Guide](http://docs.marklogic.com/guide/cluster) for more details.

 <a name="cluster"></a>
 ## Check the Status of the New Cluster